Nature-Based Solutions Action Track

 Nature gives vital and irreplaceable protection against the mounting impacts of climate change.
 Despite the powerful case for working with nature to reduce climate risks, the world has barely begun to realize its potential.
 The Global Commission on Adaptation’s landmark report, Adapt Now, calls for governments and companies to significantly accelerate action and investment in Nature-Based Solutions (NBS).

-Through the Nature-Based Solutions Action Track, the Commission will bring much-needed attention to nature’s largely untapped role in adaptation, catalyze efforts to scale them up through initiatives that address key barriers, and bring together governments, the private sector, and civil society.
+Through its Nature-Based Solutions Action Track, the Commission is bringing much-needed attention to nature’s largely untapped role in adaptation, catalyzing efforts to scale up NBS through initiatives that address key barriers, and bringing together governments, the private sector, and civil society.
 Results from the Action Track will be showcased at the Climate Adaptation Summit, which will be held virtually on 25 January 2021.

 - Raising understanding of the value of nature for climate adaptation, especially at the political level